hervenivon/awesome-discoveries/docs/growing-a-company/README.md

 1. We urge to keep our startup agility,
 1. Our budget was short and our need for creativity colossal.

-The most frugal and efficient methodology I knew was "lean startup".
+The most frugal and efficient methodology I knew was "lean startup."
 This methodology was our starting point.
 Coming from a consulting company in which I had to work with the fortune 500 for typical two years projects or in the innovation group to build new offering I was lucky enough to enrich our experience with a set of other techniques and methodologies: design thinking, UX Design, six sigma, scrum.

+I was genuinely convinced that being transparent on the way we worked - one iteration after the other, with failure being part of the process, a continuous feedback loop to enrich the iterative development approach and to continuously improve, encourage criticism and learn from it - will turn these initiatives into a success.

+Our partners trusted us.
+As a conclusion, we built several products we sold from machine efficiency geolocalized to blasting history and quality measurement becoming a digital twin of our customers' physical world.

 The following illustration represents my ideal methodology to grow a company and a product in a fast innovative and competitive environment (Design Thinking + Lean Startup + Scrum + Experience): the company loop.